-🗁 II (17).
+⇔ II (17).
 Intimate Partner Violence

 MIT prohibits intimate partner violence.
-Intimate Partner Violence is defined as actual or threatened physical violence, intimidation, or other forms of physical or sexual abuse that would cause a reasonable person to fear harm to self or others.
-For this policy, "intimate relationship" means marriage, domestic partnership, engagement, casual or serious romantic involvement, and dating, whether in a current or former relationship.
+Intimate Partner Violence is defined as actual or threatened physical violence, intimidation, or other forms of physical or sexual abuse directed toward a partner in an intimate relationship that would cause a reasonable person to fear harm to self or others.
+For this policy,

+"intimate relationship" means marriage, domestic partnership, engagement, casual or serious romantic involvement, and dating, whether current or former.
 Intimate Partner Violence can occur between persons of any gender identity, any sexual orientation, and it can occur in any type of intimate relationship including monogamous, non-committed, and relationships involving more than two partners.
 Intimate Partner Violence can be a single act or a pattern of behavior.
-Intimate Partner Violence is sometimes referred to as, and includes behaviors that would be considered, dating violence, domestic violence, or relationship abuse.
+Intimate Partner Violence also includes, without limitation, dating violence and domestic violence as defined by the Clery Act.
+(The Clery Act is a federal law on campus safety and security - more information can be found in MIT's Annual Security Report.)